Aditya-KumarJha/SuperNova/auth/README.md

 - The `notification` microservice listens to the `USER_CREATED` and `USER_LOGGED_IN` queues.
   - For `USER_CREATED`: Sends a welcome email to the user.
   - For `USER_LOGGED_IN`: Sends a login notification email to the user.
+- User-related events are sent to the `notification` and `seller-dashboard` services.

 ## Testing
 Jest is used for testing.
 Test files are located in the `__tests__` directory.